Peter-QA-testing-Journey/CYPRESS---PRACTICE_SKILL_IN-SIMULATED-USER-STORY--TEST_SCENARIO/README.md

 # Project Overview

-This project demonstrates the testing of multi-step form using Cypress for end-to-end testing IN SIMULATED USER STORY FOR THAT.
+This project demonstrates the testing of multi-step form using CYPRESS FOR END2END TESTING.
 The focus is on verifying the functionality of filling out and submitting the form.
-Although the project likely includes multiple user stories IN REAL LIFE
-I concentrate specifically on the functionality of the multi-step form and its end-to-end testing.
+Although the project probably includes more user stories IN REAL LIFE, I have concentrated specifically on the ONE SIMULATED CHOSEN USER STORY WITH functionality of the multi-step form and its end-to-end testing.
+I have used training website for TESTING, in general.

 ## User Story